How to Ship Baseball Cards – A Step by Step Guide

 Don’t over use Tape

 Everyone recognizes the importance of safeguarding a credit card.
 Please, however, refrain from overdoing the tape on the card.
 It should not be necessary for a customer to utilize another tool in order to remove the tape.
 So please make it simple by include the tab.
-The worst thing that can happen is for a collector to destroy a card as a result of overprotection.
+The worst thing that can happen is for a collector to ruin a card as a result of overprotection.

 Using a different method when sending out many orders than when sending out a single order.
 It is possible to travel one of three distinct routes.